POSTED BY February 9, 2017 COMMENTS (54)ON

 Today we will discuss why you need to stop investing in bank fixed deposits.

-Since our childhood, I think most of us have only heard about Fixed deposits and PPF as the investments products.
+Since our childhood, I think most of us have only heard about Fixed deposits and PPF as investment products.
 We saw our parents talking about fixed deposits all the time.
 They broke “FD” when they needed sudden money.

 And FD’s become were like the default financial product for most of us and when we started earning, we just created fixed deposits because that’s all we knew about.

-On top of it, the fixed deposits comes with assured returns of 7-8% (though the FD rates are going down and down these days).
-Also almost all the banks offer the online fixed deposits creation (not breaking it) and that fact also adds to our love to creating fixed deposits whenever we need to park our money for some months/years
+On top of it, the fixed deposits come with assured returns of 7-8% (though the FD rates are going down and down these days).
+Also, almost all the banks offer the online fixed deposits creation (not breaking it) and that fact also adds to our love to creating fixed deposits whenever we need to park our money for some months/years

 The 2 biggest issues which make fixed deposits very lousy products for our long term wealth creation are as follows

-The video below explains how fixed deposits taxation is different compared to a debt mutual funds.
+The video below explains how fixed deposits taxation is different compared to debt mutual funds.

-b) No real returns – While you get 8% return on fixed deposits, it’s just artificial .. because after inflation and taxes, you are just left with a negative real return of 1-2%.
-So while you Rs 100 become Rs 108 after a year, you are not able to purchase the same thing after a year because it would not cost Rs 100 , but Rs 110 by now (On an average)
+b) No real returns – While you get an 8% return on fixed deposits, it’s just artificial .. because, after inflation and taxes, you are just left with a negative real return of 1-2%.
+So while you Rs 100 become Rs 108 after a year, you are not able to purchase the same thing after a year because it would not cost Rs 100, but Rs 110 by now (On an average)

-There is a big myth among investors community that mutual funds always means risky investments because they are linked with stock market, however it’s far from truth.
+There is a big myth among investors community that mutual funds always mean risky investments because they are linked with the stock market, however, it’s far from the truth.

 Debt mutual funds are a good alternative to fixed deposits.
 Debt mutual funds are financial products offered by AMC’s which pool the money from investors and invest in highly secured instruments like govt bonds, certificate of deposits, and other highly secured bonds in which a single investor cant invest on its own.